How to use CosmoKidz Activities

 The puppets “talking” can be far more effective than the teacher talking.
 The kids love listening to the puppets and the puppets can be used to talk about positive social behaviors to get the kids engaged.

-Parents can also work to reinforce SOARing behaviors by spending five minutes (or even more) over dinner or in the car asking their children how they SOARed today.
-Parents can ask “how did you show kindness today?” or “what did you do to respect others?”
-Parents only need to tell their children how proud they are when they talk about a positive SOAR behaviour for the children to do it more and more.
+Adults can also work to reinforce SOARing behaviors by spending five minutes (or even more) over dinner or in the car asking their children how they SOARed today.
+Parents can ask “How did you show kindness today?” or “What did you do to respect others?”
+Parents only need to tell their children how proud they are when they talk about a positive SOARing behavior for the children to do it more and more.

 Learning how to deliberate